Steve Lawrence: Career

 In 1952 at the age of 16, Lawrence signed a contract with King Records after winning a talent contest on Arthur Godfrey’s CBS TV show.
 The next year, talk show host Steve Allen hired Lawrence to be one of the singers on Allen's local New York City late night show on WNBC-TV, with vocalists Eydie Gormé and Andy Williams.
 The show was chosen by NBC to be seen on the national network, becoming The Tonight Show, and Lawrence, Gormé, and Williams stayed until the program's end in 1957.
 Lawrence credited the exposure and experience he gained on Allen's show for launching his career “I think Steve Allen was the biggest thing that happened to me.
 Every night I was called upon to do something different.
 In its own way, it was better than vaudeville.”

 In the late 1950s, Lawrence was drafted into the U.S. Army and served as the official vocal soloist with the United States Army Band "Pershing's Own" in Washington, D.C.

 Lawrence had success by means of the musical hit parades in the late 1950s and early 1960s with hits, including "Party Doll" (U.S. No. 5), "Pretty Blue Eyes" (U.S. No. 9), "Footsteps" (U.S. No. 7), "Portrait of My Love" (U.S. No. 9), and "Go Away Little Girl" (U.S. No. 1).
 "Go Away Little Girl" sold over 1 million copies and was awarded a Gold record.
 However, much of Lawrence's musical career was centered on nightclubs and the musical stage.

 He was also an actor, appearing in guest roles on television shows in every decade since the 1950s.
 After getting his start with Steve Allen's late night show, he was seen on The Danny Kaye Show; The Judy Garland Show; The Julie Andrews Hour; Night Gallery; The Flip Wilson Show; Police Story; Murder, She Wrote; Diagnosis: Murder; and CSI.
 Lawrence and Gormé starred in the 1958 summer replacement series The Steve Lawrence and Eydie Gormé Show.
 The Steve Lawrence Show, with supporting actor Charles Nelson Reilly, ran for 13 weeks in 1965.
 It was a variety show and one of the later television shows to air in black and white.
 Lawrence also served as a panelist on What's My Line?
 (1950–67).
-According to an interview from TCM, he made 29 appearances on The Carol Burnett Show (1967–1978), with and without Eydie.
+According to an interview from TCM, he made 29 appearances on The Carol Burnett Show (1967–1978), with and without Gormé.

 In 1964, Lawrence starred in the Broadway musical What Makes Sammy Run?, which centered on an ambitious young man clawing his way to the top in Hollywood.
 It ran for 540 performances at the 54th Street Theater.